-You can email us at taxforms@irs.gov.
+You can email us at \taxforms@irs.gov.
 (The asterisk must be included in the address.)
 Please put "Publications Comment" on the subject line.
-Although we cannot respond individually to each email, we do appreciate your feedback and will consider your comments as we revise our tax products.
+Although we cannot respond individually to each email, we do appreciate your

 Tax questions.
 If you have a tax question, visit www.irs.gov or call 1-800-829-1040.
 We cannot answer tax questions at either of the addresses listed above.